 This Code has been developed to meet the standards set out in Canada’s Personal Information Protection and Electronic Documents Act (“PIPEDA”) and similar provincial legislation.
-The Code describes the principles MCAP will use to protect the privacy of personal information we possess about our clients, including sole proprietors and individuals carrying on business in a partnership, and establishes ethical and fair information management practices with respect to personal information collected, used or disclosed by the MCAP Group.
-The Code informs customers, be they borrowers, depositors or our investors, and our business associates, how personal information is handled within the MCAP Group.
+The Code describes the principles MCAP will use This Code has been developed to meet the standards set out in Canada’s Personal Information Protection and Electronic Documents Act (“PIPEDA”) and similar applicable provincial legislation.
+The Code describes the principles MCAP will use to protect the privacy of personal information we possess about our clients and establishes ethical and fair information management practices with respect to personal information collected, used, or disclosed by the MCAP Group.
+The Code informs customers and borrowers, and our investors and business associates, how personal information is handled within the MCAP Group.

 Application Of This Code

-This Code applies to all MCAP directors, officers, and employees with respect to any personal information in the possession or control of any of the MCAP Group, including MCAP Commercial LP, its general partner, 4223667 Canada Inc., MCAP Financial Limited Partnership, its general partner, MCAP Financial Corporation, MCAP Service Limited Partnership, its general partner MCAP Service Corporation, MCAP Leasing Limited Partnership, its general partner, MCAP Leasing Inc., MCAP Securities Limited Partnership, its general partner MCAP Corporation, Paradigm Quest Limited Partnership, and its general partner, Paradigm Quest Inc..
+This Code applies to all MCAP directors, officers, and employees with respect to any personal information in the This Code applies to all MCAP directors, officers, and employees with respect to any personal information in the possession or control of MCAP Commercial LP or any of its affiliates, including, without limitation, MCAP Commercial LP’s general partner, 4223667 Canada Inc., MCAP Financial Limited Partnership, its general partner, MCAP Financial Corporation, MCAP Service Limited Partnership, its general partner MCAP Service Corporation, Paradigm Quest Limited Partnership, its general partner Paradigm Quest Inc., MCAP Leasing Limited Partnership, its general partner, MCAP Leasing Inc., MCAP Securities Limited Partnership, and its general partner, MCAP Corporation.
 Reference throughout this Code to “MCAP”, “the MCAP Group”, “we”, “our” and “us” includes all of the above entities.

 MCAP’s Relationships With Other Investors / Lenders

-PIPEDA is really about sound information management practices.
-It requires an ethical, common sense, “reasonable person” approach to requesting, validating and maintaining personal information as a part of our business activities.
-Confidentiality is a sensitive topic.
+Privacy is a sensitive topic.
 Many Canadians have raised concerns about the privacy of their personal information.
-Within MCAP we strive to understand what customers, clients and investors deem to be reasonable and then apply the principles in this Code.
+At MCAP we strive to understand what customers, clients and investors deem to be reasonable and then apply the principles in this Code in accordance with PIPEDA.

-MCAP endorses and has adopted the privacy principals set out in full in Schedule 1 of the Personal Information Protection and Electronic Documents Act (PIPEDA), and can be found here.
-These privacy principles embody sound and prudent information management practices.
+MMCAP endorses and has adopted the privacy principals described in Schedule 1 of the Personal Information Protection and Electronic Documents Act (PIPEDA) These privacy principles embody sound and prudent information management practices.
 These practices will provide the necessary assurances that personal information obtained and utilized by MCAP in the course of its business activities will be accurate, held in confidence and be retained in a secure environment.

-Below is a brief summary of how MCAP will adhere to the PIPEDA Principles.
+Below is a brief summary of how MCAP adheres to the PIPEDA privacy principles.